Chemistry Trend Analysis

 Trends are always shown per analyte, for each Location & Well.
 At least 3 data points in order to calculate a trend.
 Trends are identified by:

-- TUp = Trending Up (shaded in red)
+- TUp = Trending Up (shaded in orange)

-- TDn = Trending Down (shaded in orange)
+- TDn = Trending Down (shaded in yellow)

-- LH = Last Value Highest (shaded in red)
+- LH = Last Value Highest (shaded in orange)

 - NT = No Trend